Beauty For Ashes

 I have long expected from others not charity, but ridicule; not understanding, but contempt.
 And so my mind has been constantly troubled and unquiet.
 My thoughts rush one after another with such violence and ferocity that I can scarcely discern them before they vanish away.
 It is as though I am standing beside rusted tracks while a great train is rushing past five inches from my face, terrible in noise, leaving me drunk, reeling in confusion, and unable to process anything.
 My inward man grows weary beneath the ceaseless tumult.

-Yet in such an afflicted condition my soul flees not unto itself, the way I used to, but unto God.
+Yet in such an afflicted condition my soul flees not unto itself, the way I used to, but unto God in His Word.
 For the heart of this wretch is a poor and roofless refuge, but the mercy of Christ remaineth steadfast.
 Struck down by man, lifted up by God.
 He alone has always been gentle toward this bruised reed, this trembling half-wit.
 Though my soul be disordered and cast down, the Lord is not confused by my weakness, nor doth He despise my cry of brokenness.

 No earthly master would entrust his labor unto a servant unfit for the task, for men seek strength where there is strength, wisdom where there is wisdom, and usefulness where there is already proven ability.
 But the Lord God dealeth not with men after the manner of men.
 He qualifies the unqualified and makes them sufficient by His own hand.
 He sends forth those whom the world counts as worthless, and gives power unto those who confess they have none.